25+ YEARS OF IMPACT

 Dear Denim Day Community,

-Over the last 25+ years, Denim Day has reached over one hundred million individuals.
-People in all 50 states and in over 100 countries have worn jeans on purpose to spread awareness about sexual violence.
-Colleges and universities, corporations and businesses, communities and groups, entire cities and states have declared Denim Day.
+Peace Over Violence has reached over one hundred million individuals over the last 25 years that we have been organizing Denim Day nationally and internationally.
+People in all 50 states and in over 100 countries have worn jeans on purpose to spread awareness about sexual violence and to stand with survivors..

-This year our overarching theme for the campaign is: Use Your Voice.
-Now more than ever, we encourage survivors and allies to use the most powerful thing in your arsenal: your voice.
+This year our theme is: Use Your Voice.
+Now more than ever, we encourage survivors and allies to use the most powerful tool in your arsenal: your voice.
 Share your story, dispel myths and dismantle rape culture, make space for survivors to share their experiences, and advocate for the power of truth over shame.
-Let’s continue to bring these issues out of the shadows—these stories of trauma and healing and resiliency deserve to be heard, and we are hear to listen, advocate, and change the culture together.
+Let’s continue to bring these issues out of the shadows—these stories of trauma and healing and resiliency deserve to be heard, and we are here to speak, listen, advocate, and change the culture together.

 patti-peace-heart.png